You have worked hard to build your business, but there are events outside your control, like death or disability, that can negatively impact it.

 A company will usually use life or disability insurance to help fund a repurchase if a shareholder passes away or becomes disabled.
 The company pays the premiums, and the company is also the beneficiary.
 Typically, only one policy is purchased per shareholder.

 - Continuing with the above example, instead of Mike and Arnold buying a policy on each other, their company, Smooth Dough, purchases a policy on both of them and pays the premiums.
-If an owner dies, retires, or becomes disabled, Smooth Dough will use the proceeds of their life insurance policy to repurchase their stocks for a preset price.
+If an owner dies, retires, or becomes disabled, Smooth Dough, as the business entity, will use the proceeds of their life insurance policy to repurchase their stocks for a preset price.

 Hybrid Agreement

-A hybrid agreement, sometimes referred to as a wait-and-see agreement, can create certain obligations and rights for both the shareholders and the company.
+A hybrid agreement can create certain obligations and rights for both the shareholders and the company.
 For instance, a hybrid agreement can require cross-purchase agreement obligations under certain circumstances, like the death of a stakeholder, and redemption obligations for specific events, like the retirement of most business partners.

 - For example, under a hybrid agreement, Mike and Arnold take out life insurance policies on each other.
-If one of them dies, the other will buy the deceased partner’s stocks at a pre-determined price.
+If one of them dies, the other will buy the deceased partner’s stocks at a pre-determined price based on fair market value.
 However, since not all disrupting events are insurable, Mike and Arnold decide to go with the redemption option for other situations.
 So, when either of them retires, SmoothDough will repurchase their stake in the company at a fixed price.

 Entity Purchase Agreement

 - For example, let's say in the scenario above, SmoothDough was shared between three owners originally: Mike, Arnold, and Pete, all with equal shares in the company.
-If Pete dies, his share of the business will end up getting split between the other two owners.
+If Pete dies, his share of the business will end up getting split between the other two owners, based on the fair market value of the shares.
 This way, Mike and Arnold will end up having equal 50/50 shares in SmoothDough, instead of having the company be passed on to Pete's heirs.

 Who needs a buy-sell agreement?